I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 Action means profit generating activity.

-Prospecting and getting eyes on your presentation is what counts.
+Prospecting and getting eyeballs on your presentation is what counts.

-That’s it.
 The more people who see it, the more people will join.
-Period.

-If you make this mistake, you’re dead in the water.
+This is network marketing mistakes 101, make this mistake and you’re dead in the water.

 I struggled with this once upon a time.
 I really did.